nagaraj-real/react-native-local-genai/README.md

 Non-blocking local LLM inference using quantized models.

-Supports only android now. iOS support coming soon !
+Supports only Android now. iOS support coming soon !

 ## Pre-requisites

-These models are large in size and should not be bundled in apk.
+Generative AI models are large in size and should not be bundled in apk.
 Ideally in production, the model must be downloaded from server upon user request.

 For development, we manually download the preferred model to PC, quantize(if needed) and push to an android debugging device (adb).